Skip to content

 Kabir Duhan Singh

 Kabir Duhan Singh is an Indian actor, best known for Tamil cinema.
 Kabir Duhan Singh began their career in 2015 and has been a prominent figure in the industry for over 11 years.
-With 30 credits to their name, Kabir Duhan Singh remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name and an average audience rating of 6.0, Kabir Duhan Singh remains one of the most prolific and celebrated talents in the industry.
 Kabir Duhan Singh is one of the most closely watched talents of their generation, with a rapidly growing body of acclaimed work.

 Biography